dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-03-31-dear-bitcoiners.md

 > They told us not to wish in the first place, not to aspire, not to
 > try; to be quiet, to play nice, to shoot low and aspire not at all.
 > They are always wrong.
 Follow your dreams.
 Make your wishes.
 Create the future.
-And above all, believe in yourself."
+And above all, believe in yourself.
 >
 > <cite>[Joseph Michael Straczynski]</cite>